oauth-xx/oauth2/README.md

 Each of those has varying versions that target a specific version of MRI Ruby.
 This gem should work in the just-listed Ruby engines according to the targeted MRI compatibility in the table below.
-If you would like to add support for additional engines, first make sure Github Actions supports the engine, then submit a PR to the correct maintenance branch as according to the table below.
+If you would like to add support for additional engines, see `gemfiles/README.md`, then submit a PR to the correct maintenance branch as according to the table below.
 </details>

 <details>